 Beer cheese soup is traditionally German but is also popular in the Midwest, where fall and winter weather makes it a welcome bowl of warmth.
 You can use any Berghoff beer with this, but my favorite is Berghoff Original Amber.
 The only tricks to making this beer cheese soup are using freshly grated cheese (packaged pre-grated cheese from the supermarket doesn’t melt well) and not letting the soup boil during or after adding the cheese.
 I like to serve it with a plain or caraway pretzel, or with freshly popped popcorn.
-Put the bowl of popcorn on the table and let everyone add it to the cheese soup as they eat.–Carlyn A. Berghoff
+Put the bowl of popcorn on the table and let everyone add it to the cheese soup as they eat.–Carlyn Berghoff and Nancy Ross Ryan

 LC In Advance Note